web-illinois/toolkit-builder-3/site/pages/getting_started.md

 There are a few other links that are recommended.

-* <a href="https://cdn.brand.illinois.edu/">Illinois Branding CDN</a>, which has the campus stylesheet, header, and footer. <strong>The campus stylesheet is required for the toolkit to work effectively.</strong>
+* <a href="https://cdn.brand.illinois.edu/">Illinois Branding CDN</a>, which has the campus stylesheet, header, and footer. <strong>The campus stylesheet is required for the toolkit to work effectively.
+Starting with version 3.1.0 of the toolkit, the campus stylesheet is automatically added via an include statement in the <em>toolkit.css</em>. </strong>
 * <a href="https://accessibleit.disability.illinois.edu/tools/skipto/">Campus skip-to link</a>, an accessibility "nice-to-have" that allows users to go specifically to a section of a page.
 * <a href="https://www.vpaa.uillinois.edu/cms/One.aspx?portalId=420456&pageId=1050467">GDPR cookie banner</a>, a security requirement to meet privacy standards.

 ## Alternate versions of the toolkit

 If you need to hit a specific version of the toolkit due to maintenance reasons or technology concerns, you can do so by replacing the *3* with the specific version (either minor or patch).
 For example:

 ```html
     <link rel="stylesheet" href="//cdn.toolkit.illinois.edu/3.0/toolkit.css">